docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 Bounds

-A Bounds object for the boundaries of the window’s drawable area in screen coordinates.
+A Bounds object for the boundaries of the window's drawable area in screen coordinates.
 Compare frameBounds.
 Does not apply to containers of type tab, whose bounds are determined by the parent tabbedpanel container.
 Read only.